TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

 In this section, we get more insights about the behavior of the system out of equilibrium by changing the probe-pulse parameters.
 For the coupling Hamiltonian, we consider both local dipole and Peierls substitution, but the general conclusions we will draw are independent of this choice.

-First, we study how the TR-ARPES signal changes on varying the center of probe pulse, $\bar{t}_{\mathrm{pr}}$, from before (equilibrium) to after (possible residual excitations) the pump-pulse envelope.
+First, we study how the TR-ARPES signal changes on varying the center of probe pulse, $\bar{t}_{\mathrm{pr}}$, from before to after the pump-pulse envelope.
 The retarded and lesser TR-ARPES signals for two high-symmetry \textbf{k} points, $\boldsymbol{\Gamma}$ and \textbf{S}, are reported in Fig.~\ref{fig:I-vs-t0-GS}, top panels.
 For both \textbf{k} points, the PSBs are detected as soon as the probe-pulse center enters the pump-pulse envelope, that is when the instantaneous eigenenergies become different from the equilibrium band energies.

 At equilibrium, as expected, the lesser signal (bottom panels) shows that the electrons reside in the valence band, while they get excited into the conduction band during the pump-pulse application.
-At \textbf{S}, which is exactly one-photon resonant, we register an almost complete population inversion as the electron excitation process is really very efficient.
+At \textbf{S}, which is exactly one-photon resonant, we register an almost complete population inversion.

 After the pump pulse is turned off, the residual signal at $\boldsymbol{\Gamma}$ is very weak ($\boldsymbol{\Gamma}$ is not in resonance), while at \textbf{S} we have a very strong residual signal because of the resonance condition.
 Having both local dipole and Peierls substitution, yields slightly more residual signal compared to the cases of removing one of the two coupling terms.